yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

 OTHER:
 - In the config GUI, the keystroke combination CMD-SHIFT-B will create a backup of your config...
                                                CMD-SHIFT-R will restore the last backup of your config...
+                                               CMD-I       will display this readme/help guide...
+                                               CMD-SHIFT-I will display some debugging information about the rows...

 TECHNICAL NOTE:
 This is a Python(Jython 2.7) Extension that runs inside of Moneydance via the Python Interpreter